Pennsylvania Polka (American football): Re-swap

-Despite the fact he now was half-owner of a team based in Philadelphia, Rooney had no intention of leaving Pittsburgh.
+Despite now being a full partner in the Eagles with Bell, Rooney had no intention of leaving Pittsburgh.
 It was thought that Thompson preferred to move his new team to be nearer his New York home, perhaps to Boston, which had been without an NFL team since the Redskins relocated to Washington in 1937.
 If Thompson had moved the team away from Pittsburgh, Rooney and Bell hatched a plan that would have seen their team split its home games between the two Pennsylvania cities and rename their squad the Keystoners.
 However, the other league owners blocked both moves.

-By early 1941, Rooney was beginning to regret his decision to sell the Pittsburgh team.
-When he saw that Thompson had not yet established a local office for his team, as he had announced he would do by March 1, Rooney made an offer.
-He and Bell would trade territories with Thompson.
+By early 1941, Rooney was beginning to regret his decision to sell the Steelers.
+When he saw that Thompson had not yet established a local office for his team, as he had announced he would do by March 1, Rooney made an offer: he and Bell would trade territories with Thompson.
 This would put Thompson in Philadelphia, which was much closer to his New York base.
 It would also ensure that Rooney's team would stay in his hometown.
-On April 3, 1941, Thompson accepted the deal and Rooney and Bell's Eagles went to Pittsburgh, where they became the Pittsburgh Steelers, while Thompson's Iron Men moved to Philadelphia, where they took on the Philadelphia Eagles moniker.
+On April 3, 1941, Thompson accepted the deal.
+Rooney and Bell moved their organization to Pittsburgh as the Pittsburgh Steelers.
+Thompson's Iron Men moved to Philadelphia, where they took on the Philadelphia Eagles moniker.
 This was described at the time as "one of the most unusual swaps in sports history".
-In fact, though the Pittsburgh team played as the Steelers, they operated under the name the "Philadelphia Eagles Football Club, Inc." until 1945.
+In fact, the Steelers' corporate name remained "Philadelphia Eagles Football Club, Inc." until 1945.
 Bell was named the Steelers head coach and Rooney became the general manager, with 10-year contracts worth $7,500 per year.